 Casey and Mary Vu at St. Therese Parish, 2019.

 “It was pretty tough at first, but then I quit my [day] job and got a new job at Siltronic Corporation… they said, ‘if you go to school, we’ll pay for 25% of your tuition’.”
 For Casey, there was no hesitation.
-He knew he needed to make more money to support his family, and now he had a clearer path to do so.
+He knew he needed to make more money to support his family, and now he had a clear path to do so.

-As if electronic engineering technology wasn’t hard enough, Casey was still learning English and still working two jobs.
+As if electronic engineering technology wasn’t complicated enough, Casey was still learning English and still working two jobs.
 “At that time, I was sleeping just over two hours a day for six years…I had no time, so I just went from one job to the other with the alarm clock.
 But I said…’there’s just no other way’.”

 Casey finished his engineering degree with a 3.6 GPA and a promotion.
-He considered the man who couldn’t speak English and didn’t have any “applicable skills”; he owed it to himself to see what opportunities were now within reach.
+He recalled the man who couldn’t speak English and didn’t have any “applicable skills”; he owed it to himself to see what opportunities were now within reach.
 A man who once struggled through a one-page application at Burger King for three hours, was now receiving multiple offers from both Boeing and Intel.
-Feeling immense pride for everything he accomplished, Casey now had options!
+Feeling immense pride for everything he accomplished, Casey had options!
 Ultimately, he decided to remain loyal to the company that gave him his start and supported him through school.

 Casey worked for Siltronic for nearly 35 years.
 Throughout his time there, he was sent all over to learn about new technology in the industry.
-He even went to Japan to learn about robotics, something that was very new to the U.S., and brought back that knowledge to his company.
+He even went to Japan to learn about robotics, something that was very new to the U.S. at the time, and brought back that knowledge to his company.
 “Along the way, I always dreamed to be a millionaire…I’d say, ‘you came here with nothing, but America is so open for chances’…so I thought ‘I will be a millionaire when I turn 50’.”

 Casey fueled his dream with curiosity, dedication, and hard work.
 He began reading everything he could find on investing.
 “I tried to learn from books and different things on Warren Buffet and how he invested when he was [only] 11 years old.
 I became fascinated with numbers and worked really hard…by the time I was 50, I successfully fulfilled my dream.”